 A snagboat’s primary purpose was to remove snags and other obstructions from rivers so that people and other boats (like steamboats) could safely pass through.
 Snags could cause serious damage to a boat by puncturing the exterior and causing it to sink.

-The Putah is believed to have been in operation with the USACE until purchased by John Wayne in 1954-55 for his film Blood Alley.
+The Putah is believed to have been in operation with the USACE until purchased by John Wayne in the fall of 1954 for his film Blood Alley.
+Wayne’s company purchased the boat from William Mitchell.

 Blood Alley, produced by John Wayne’s company Batjac, was a 1955 film about an anti-Communist merchant marine who was freed from a Chinese prison and would rescue hundreds of villagers by taking them on a daring boat escape to Hong Kong.